dfelinto/blender-manual/rigging/skinning/obdata.rst

    The Armature modifier.

-This "parenting" method will create an* :doc:`Armature modifier <modifiers/deform/armature>` *in the skinning object's modifiers stack.
-And so, of course, adding an* :doc:`Armature modifier <modifiers/deform/armature>` *to an object is the second, new skinning method (which also works for curves/surfaces/texts…).
+This "parenting" method will create an* :doc:`Armature modifier <modifiers/deform/armature>` in the skinning object's modifiers stack.
+And so, of course, adding an* :doc:`Armature modifier <modifiers/deform/armature>` to an object is the second, new skinning method (which also works for curves/surfaces/texts...).
 Follow the above link to read more about this modifier's specific options.
-Note that there is a way with new* :guilabel:`Armature` *modifiers to automatically create vertex groups and weight them; see the
+Note that there is a way with new :guilabel:`Armature` modifiers to automatically create vertex groups and weight them; see the
 FIXME(TODO: Internal Link;
 [[#Vertex Groups|vertex groups method]]
 ) description below.